2026 Rose Bowl

-The 2026 Rose Bowl is a college football bowl game that is scheduled to be played on January 1, 2026, at the Rose Bowl in Pasadena, California.
-The 112th annual Rose Bowl game will be one of the playoff quarterfinals and will feature two of the playoff teams.
-The game is scheduled to begin at 1:00 p.m.
+The 2026 Rose Bowl is a college football bowl game that was played on January 1, 2026, at the Rose Bowl in Pasadena, California.
+The 112th annual Rose Bowl game was one of the College Football Playoff (CFP) quarterfinals and featured the Alabama Crimson Tide of the Southeastern Conference (SEC) and the Indiana Hoosiers of the Big Ten Conference.
+The game began at 1:00 p.m.
 PST.
-The Rose Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season and the winner will advance to the college football playoff semifinals.
+The Rose Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season and the winner advanced to the CFP semifinals.
+Sponsored by the Prudential financial services company, the game is officially known as the College Football Playoff Quarterfinal at the 2026 Rose Bowl Game presented by Prudential.